pu2clr/PIC16F/projects/09-LDR_PHOTOCELL/README.md

     while (1) {
         unsigned int value = readADC();
          // To optimize accuracy, it might be necessary to perform calibration in order to
-        // determine a more precise value. the ADC vales 77 is near to 37 degree Celsius in my experiment if ( value <= 200 )
+        // determine a more precise value.
+        if ( value <= 200 )
            EmergencyLightOn();
         else